Knowledge Gradient for Multi-Objective Bayesian Optimization with Decoupled Evaluations: Cost Weighted Multi-Objective Knowledge Gradient

-In the context of objectives with different evaluation costs, for example when one objective takes significantly longer to evaluate than another, we divide the MOKG by the cost to evaluate the proposed objective to give a value-per-unit-cost.
-This is the approach taken by Snoek et al. \yrcite{snoek2012practical} in the single objective case.
+In the context of objectives with different evaluation costs, we divide the MOKG by the cost to evaluate the proposed objective to give a value-per-unit-cost.
+This is the approach taken by Snoek et al. \cite{snoek2012practical} in the single objective case.
 We obtain our main contribution in this work, the \emph{cost-weighted multi-objective knowledge gradient (C-MOKG)} acquisition function,

-where \(\vect{c}\) is a vector of costs associated with each of the \(M\) objectives.
+where \(\vect{c}\) is the vector of costs associated with each of the \(M\) objectives.